- Offered as:

 You learn from professors known throughout the world for their discoveries and expertise.
 Their insights help point you toward the fields that best interest you.
 And when you find a subject you want to dive into, you'll find that there are plenty of opportunities to work alongside faculty mentors on their research—the kind of hands-on, in-depth experience only a research university can provide.

-Professionals in the Center for Advising and Career Development can help you achieve your academic goals by showing you how they relate to the process of choosing a career.
+Professionals in the Academic Success and Career Center can help you achieve your academic goals by showing you how they relate to the process of choosing a career.
 The counselors illuminate connections between your education and work and help you explore career choices through real-world learning—including internships.
 Plus, they can assist you in applying to graduate school and finding meaningful work opportunities once you graduate.

 Your advisor can suggest the best courses for you to take to further explore your top choices.